max1mde/AG-Wiki/README.md

 # Custom components

 > **Important**
-> If you want to use a custom component in your layout you first need to manually add an dummy component
+> If you want to use a custom component in your layout you first need to manually add a dummy component
 > You can now insert your component in the dummy component

 ```java